geneinmylife/GLP1R-self-harm/README.md

 * six prepared whole-genome datasets in 500kb around target SNP for colocalization and LDcheck, and moloc folder for multi-trait coloc in `"coloc_LDcheck"` folder.
 * pQTLs for creating polygenic score in `"PGS"` folder.
 * instruments for mediators in `"mediation"` folder.
+* phenotypic correlation matrix for independent test estimation in `"phenospd"` folder.

 Please download the whole project and set the download folder as the route for runing R code.
 The whole analysis is based on R version 4.3.1 (2023-06-16) and the project is under MIT license.